Change Expectations > Change Technology > Change Healthcare

 > MORE NEWS

 Medical devices are essential to the practice of modern medicine.
 Clinical measurements such as blood pressure and temperature, x-ray and ultrasound imaging, administration of intravenous medications, and support of critical life functions all require medical devices.
 However, despite our reliance on sophisticated medical equipment, most devices are not designed to interconnect with other devices.
-Therefore, it is difficult to connect individual devices into integrated medical systems to improve patient care and avoid unnecessary accidents.
+Therefore, it is difficult to connect individual devices into integrated medical systems to improve patient care, avoid unnecessary accidents, and obtain comprehensive data to personalize care delivery.

-The Answer: Facilitate the adoption of open standards and interoperable technologies to integrate the clinical environment.
+The Answer: Facilitate the adoption of open standards and interoperable technologies to securely Integrate Clinical Environments (ICE).

-OR of the Future at MGHThe Medical Device “Plug-and-Play” (MD PnP) Interoperability Program is accelerating the adoption of medical device interoperability to enable the creation of complete and accurate electronic health records and the cost-effective development of innovative third-party medical “apps” for diagnosis, treatment, research, safety and quality improvements, equipment management, and adverse event detection and reporting when using networked medical devices for clinical care.
+OR of the Future at MGHSince its establishment in 2004, the Medical Device “Plug-and-Play” (MD PnP) Interoperability Program has been accelerating the adoption of medical device interoperability to enable the creation of complete and accurate electronic health records and the cost-effective development of innovative third-party medical “apps” for diagnosis, treatment, research, safety and quality improvements, equipment management, and adverse event detection and reporting when using networked medical devices for clinical care.

-• Development and support of suitable open standards (e.g. ASTM F2761, Integrated Clinical Environment, or “ICE”)
+• Support of suitable open standards (e.g. ASTM F2761, Integrated Clinical Environment, or “ICE”)

 • Elicitation, analysis, and modeling of clinical use cases and system engineering requirements for an open architecture instantiation of ICE as a platform and “ecosystem”